nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Team Lead specify the name of the team being deleted.
+1. Team Lead specify the personName of the team being deleted.
 2. Team Deleted from EZLead’s database.